Grahack/global-npm-seed/README.md

 ### Directories Property

-The directories property is the one that makes this all work.
-By setting *directories.bin*, we are telling npm which file or directory contains the files to be added to the system PATH.
+The ```directories``` property is the one that makes this all work.
+By setting ```directories.bin```, we are telling npm which file or directory contains the files to be added to the system PATH.

 For this demo, we want users to be able to run ```hello``` from the terminal, so I need to create a new directory *bin* and create a file called *hello* in it.
+Then add the ```directories``` property to *package.json*.
+Now when our module is installed the user will be able to access ./bin/hello from the terminal.

 ```
 {